 You’ve been marketing yourself on Instagram and building up engagement.
 Your website is bumpin’ and people are signing up for your mailing list and are enjoying reading your newsletters.
 You’ve been doing everything you can to get people to reach out to you to be their social media strategist/virtual assistant/freelance graphic designer/photographer/’insert your skill here’ and then… it happens… someone inquires.
+You need a guide to managing leads effectively.

 Cue the excitement…